 Belarusian MPs pass bill expanding fingerprinting of foreigners

 November 5, Pozirk.
-The National Assembly’s House of Representatives voted at the bill’s second reading to include foreigners in groups of persons subject to mandatory fingerprinting in Belarus, its press office reports.
+The National Assembly’s House of Representatives voted at the bill’s first reading to include foreigners in groups of persons subject to mandatory fingerprinting in Belarus, its press office reports.

 Amendments would allow border guards to take foreigners’ fingerprints as they enter Belarus, collect, use and store this data, MP Michaił Aksianiuk said, noting that the groups of foreigners subject to this procedure have been “significantly expanded.”